Legacy DTM and the New Launch – A Closer First Look

 8. I heard There Are Plug-Ins Now.
 What’s That About?

-Launch is built into the Adobe Cloud Platform and is fully extensible.
+Launch is built into the Adobe Experience Platform and is fully extensible.
 Customers, Adobe Partners, agencies, and marketing or advertising technology vendors will soon be able to build Launch extensions that add new functionalities or modify existing ones.
 The system allows our Partners and clients to build, manage, and update their own integrations.
-This is just one way in which we’re opening up the Adobe Cloud Platform so that customers and partners can build products and businesses on the Platform, and everyone can more easily connect our technology to marketing and advertising technologies from other vendors.
+This is just one way in which we’re opening up the Adobe Experience Platform so that customers and partners can build products and businesses on the Platform, and everyone can more easily connect our technology to marketing and advertising technologies from other vendors.
 Over time, this will become the place for customers to install and configure all their client-side technologies.

 9. Those Extensions Sound Cool, but Will all Third-Party Tools Be Available Right Away?